■ FIRENZE MEETING → JUNE 3rd - 4th 2015

 NAPOLI MEETING → DICEMBER 9th - 10th 2016

-The BRERA Nanorestart working group shall be coordinated by the Art Historian Giovanni Iovane, and supervised by Giuseppe Bonini Vice Director of Brera Academy of Fine Arts.
+The BRERA Nanorestart working group shall be coordinated by the Art Historian Giovanni Iovane, and supervised by Giuseppe Bonini Vice Director of Accademia di Brera of Fine Arts.

 The professor Anna Lucchini, the restorer lab technician Elisa Isella and the restorer Patrizia Buratti (external collaborator), are involved for the studies on paintings on canvas, professor Maria Chiara Palandri and the restorer lab technician Laura Barzaghi are involved for the interventions on paper.